 Many things will ultimately affect whether your facility will be able to flourish.
 But by measuring, monitoring and managing the things you can control, you will have set your center up with a solid plan for sales success.

 Jason R. Stowell is the division director of fitness and wellness for JCC of Greater Pittsburgh.
 He is an award-winning fitness leader with over 20 years of successful experience providing strategic planning, talent management, and expert-level sales training in the health and fitness industry.
-“My mission is to help businesses from both the commercial and non-profit worlds build stronger revenues through innovative programming, an industry leading sales approach and purposeful engagements with both our members and staff alike.”
-The ultimate goal is to enhance people’s lives by enriching experiences to all those who we serve.
-The relationships we create should be transformative, not simply transactional.
+Connect with him on Linkedin here.